numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 or some fixed DType (e.g. Bool for logical functions).

-However, it fails for example in the ``timedelta64 * int32`` case above since there is a-priory no way to know that the "expected" result type of this output is indeed ``timedelta64`` (``np.common_dtype(Datetime64, Int32)`` fails).
+However, it fails for example in the ``timedelta64 * int32`` case above since there is a-priori no way to know that the "expected" result type of this output is indeed ``timedelta64`` (``np.common_dtype(Datetime64, Int32)`` fails).
 This requires some additional knowledge of the timedelta64 precision being int64.
 Since a ufunc can have an arbitrary number of (relevant) inputs